binpash/pash/annotations/README.md

 #### Parallelizability Study of Commands in GNU & POSIX

+The parallelizability study of commands in GNU and POSIX is comprised of two parts: a coarse-grained parallelizability study, and a set of annotations for commands.

-The main results of the parallelizability study are summarized [in the paper (Sec.
+The main results of the parallelizability study are summarized in the [PaSh EuroSys'21 paper (Sec.
 3.1 and Tab.
 1)](https://arxiv.org/pdf/2007.09436.pdf).
-To see the results of the  parallelizability study, run [./annotations/p_stats](../annotations/p_stats).
+To see the results of the  parallelizability study, run [./p_stats](./p_stats).

-#### Annotations of Commands in GNU & POSIX
+Annotations for about 60 popular commands are stored in this directory encoded as JSON files (about 14 lines per annotation on average, for a total of 846 lines of annotations).
 Annotations can be thought of as defining a bidirectional correspondence between a command and a node in the dataflow graph---the abstraction used by the PaSh compiler.
 Since command behaviors (and correspondence) can change based on their arguments, annotations contain a sequence of predicates.
 Each predicate is accompanied by information that instantiates the correspondence between a command and a dataflow node.

-Annotations for about 60 popular commands are stored in [./annotations](../annotations) encoded as JSON.
-These average about 14 lines per annotation, for a total of 846 lines of annotations.

 #### A Simple Example: `chmod`